Thomasbehan/LesNet/README.md

 ## Quick Setup for Development

-To quickly set up SkinVestigatorAI for development, follow these steps (Requires Python >=3.9<=3.11):
+To quickly set up LesNet for development, follow these steps (Requires Python >=3.9<=3.11):

 1. **Upgrade Your Packaging Tools:**